-Whilst not a legal responsibility or requirement as such, in order to keep your workplace as safe as possible, it is advisable to follow certain recommendations, so you maintain due diligence over this extremely important area.
+Whilst not a legal requirement as such, in order to keep your workplace safe, it is advisable to follow certain recommendations, so you maintain due diligence over this extremely important area.
 The expectations per industry are laid out below:

-Public use equipment – Any moveable, portable or handheld equipment within the Class 1 category should be tested every 6 months as a minimum.
-Stationery and IT equipment (eg computers) should be tested every 12 months and any Class 2 category movable, portable or handheld equipment should also be tested every 12 months.
+Any moveable, portable or handheld equipment within the Class 1 category should be tested every 6 months as a minimum.
+Stationery and IT equipment (e.g. computers) should be tested every 12 months, and any Class 2 category movable, portable or handheld equipment should be tested every 12 months.

-Schools – Any test equipment falling within the Class 1 category should be PAT tested every 12 months in schools as an absolute minimum.
+Any test equipment falling within the Class 1 category should be PAT tested every 12 months in schools, as an absolute minimum.
 All Class 2 type equipment should be tested at least every 48 months.

-Construction – Any test equipment used on building sites of 110V should be tested every 3 months as a minimum.
+Any test equipment of 110V used on building sites should be tested every 3 months as a minimum.

-Industrial – Any type of industrial site (even including commercial kitchens) should have all their portable and handheld equipment tested every 6 months.
-Furthermore, IT equipment, stationery equipment or anything else movable should be tested every 12 months.
+Any type of industrial sites, including commercial kitchens, should have their portable and handheld equipment tested every 6 months.
+Furthermore, IT equipment, stationery equipment or anything movable should be tested every 12 months.

 Our expert engineers have an unmatched understanding of how to find safety defects during visual inspections, using the latest electrical testing equipment and accessories manufactured by Megger® and taking all necessary precautions.